 Our second objective, equally important, is to provide a support and educational network for the families of the nontraditional young adult.
 We recognize the commitment required to shepherd successful adulthood.
 Without support parents can suffer burnout from confronting the challenges of multiple bureaucracies coupled with other family and work demands. iStriveCenter offers opportunities for parents to thrive along with their adult children.

-Each week iStrive parents will be invited to join us in their own meeting here at ACAP.
-They will get a much-needed opportunity to hear talks, attend seminars, and share what they’ve learned. iStrive works with families as a collaborative community to help us develop a meaningful, evolving program.
+iStrive parents are invited to join us in their own meeting here at ACAP.
+They get a much-needed opportunity to hear talks, attend seminars, and share what they’ve learned. iStrive works with families as a collaborative community to help us develop a meaningful, evolving program.

 Join our iStrive parent group on Facebook.
 Learn and grow together.
 Click here>>

 For those who want to help support the program and our young adults, their families, and the many community partners who will benefit from it.
 Please feel free to indicate amount on the response card, contact us, or click the donate button below.
 Every donation will be gratefully received and put to good use for ACAP iStrive.

 The Institute welcomes people of diverse backgrounds and doesn’t discriminate on the basis of race, ethnicity, color, creed, national origin, age, physical disability, marital status, gender or sexual orientation in any aspect of its functioning or programs.

 If you have a disability and need accommodations, please notify the ACAP main office at 973-629-1001 or email@example.com and instructor at least 14 days before the event.